nicolasdao/userin/README.md

 ```

 > INFO: To know more about IdPs scopes, we've documented some of the most common scopes in the [Annex](#annex) section.

+# Maintaining this project
+## Where is the IdP callback URL set?

+It is set in a function called `getCallbackUrl` located under `src/utils/idpHelp.js`.
+That function is used in almost all IdPs:
+- `src/facebook.js`
+- `src/github.js`
+- `src/google.js`
+- `src/linkedin.js`

+This function uses the current host URL to build the callback URL.
+It will force the using HTTPS unless the host is localhost.

 # FAQ
 ## How To Create An App In Facebook?